Angular observables and branching ratio for $B_s\to \phi \ell^+ \ell^-$ decay: Numerical results

 The inclusion of NNLL corrections results in non-zero values for the observables $P'_6$ and $S_7$.
-These corrections are significant, contributing up to 20$\%$ at low squared momentum transfer ($q^2 \le 6$~GeV$^2$), but their impact becomes truly negligible at high $q^2$.
+These corrections are significant, contributing up to 20$\%$ at low squared momentum transfer ($q^2 \le 6$~GeV$^2$), but their impact becomes truly negligible at high $q^2$~\cite{Dubnicka:2016nyy}.

-The CCQM results for the branching fraction ${\cal B}(B_s\to \phi\mu^+\mu^-)$ and the angular observables are summarized in Table~\ref{tab:bin1}.
+The CCQM results for the branching of ${\cal B}(B_s\to \phi\mu^+\mu^-)$ decay and angular observables are summarized in Table~\ref{tab:bin1}.
 The calculations include NNLL corrections to the Wilson coefficients \cite{Asatryan:2001zw,Greub:2008cy}, leading to effective modifications of $C_7^{\rm eff}$ and $C_9^{\rm eff}$.
 Thus, all values are derived from two-loop calculations with the exception of the $[5,8]$ and $[6,8]$ GeV$^2$ bins (which use one-loop calculations).